-Second-generation antipsychotics (atypical) like clozapine, olanzapine, risperidone, and aripiprazole are newer drugs that have a much lower rate of causing EPS.
+Second-generation antipsychotics (atypical) like clozapine, olanzapine, risperidone, aripiprazole and quetiapine are newer drugs that have a much lower rate of causing EPS.
 They are now being increasingly and more commonly used, and some like clozapine may also help in cases refractory to the first-generation antipsychotics.
 However, clozapine can cause a rare side effect of a drastic fall in white blood cells (agranulocytosis), so needs regular blood tests for monitoring.
 Other side effects of atypical antipsychotics include drowsiness, weight gain, and sometimes developing diabetes that is a concern.
 Overall antipsychotics can increase negative symptoms like tiredness and low mood.

 Psychological and Social Therapy

 It is important to address the personal care of people with schizophrenia and psychotic disorders like nutritious diet, adequate physical activity, sleep, and hygiene.